MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/get-started/research-tool.md

 > [!TIP]
 > If you don't have this tool, you don't need to install it unless you want to try out the examples.
 >
-> For more information, see the [Installing the azcmagent tool](#installing-the-azcmagent-tool)
-> section of this article.
+> For more information, see the [Installing the azcmagent tool][02] section of this article.

 ## Start with command-line help and documentation